meetar/fjord.style/_posts/2023-11-08-going-into-depth.md

 subtitle: A 3D Trick
 categories: 3d
 published: true
-excerpt: This post examines a variation on parallax mapping that I used for a recent project called <a href="/the-prototype-trap">The Gem Collector</a>, with detailed examinations of the rationale, the technique in the abstract, and its implementation in detail.
+excerpt: This post describes a variation on parallax mapping that I used for <a href="/the-prototype-trap">a recent project</a>, with detailed examinations of the rationale and a breakdown of the technique in the abstract.
 image: 'speckles.gif'
 imgalt: 'A closeup of a 3D rendered crystal'
 ---